 The wettest month is June.
 Hurricanes, which are very prevalent in the gulf of Mexico, occur mainly between July and October.
 You should consult the weather forecast daily to check for any incoming weather fronts, as it can sometimes be necessary to evacuate the area.

-Public transport is efficient, offering the Tri-Rail, Metrobus, Metrorail and Metromover to get around.
-Some tourists prefer to hire a car, although they come up against many obstacles such as traffic, lack of parking spaces and a maze of neighborhoods which merge into one.
-In almost all cases, public transport has facilities for disabled travellers.
+Public transport is efficient, offering the Tri-Rail, Metrobus, Metrorail, and Metromover to get around.
+Some tourists prefer to hire a car, although they come up against many obstacles such as traffic, lack of parking spaces, and a maze of neighborhoods that merge into one.
+In almost all cases, public transport has facilities for disabled travelers.

 Timetables vary between weekdays and weekends.

-The Tri-Rail is most commonly used for long distance journeys, connecting Miami with Fort Lauderdale and Palm Beach.
+The Tri-Rail is most commonly used for long-distance journeys, connecting Miami with Fort Lauderdale and Palm Beach.
 The 22-mile Metrorail line connects 22 stations each spread about one mile apart.
-The lines run between Kendall Drive and Palmetto and across South Miami, Coral Gables and the centre, and the service includes transfers to Tri-rail and Metrobus.
+The lines run between Kendall Drive and Palmetto and across South Miami, Coral Gables, and the center, and the service includes transfers to Tri-rail and Metrobus.

-The whole journey takes 42 minutes and trains run between 5:00am and midnight.
-Trains pass every 10 to 20 minutes, every 6 minutes du- ring rush hour and every half hour after 8:00pm.
-The fare increases $1.25 per zone.
-The Metrobus has 107 lines which cover the whole region, from Miami Beach to West Miami-Dade and from Middle Keys to the southern tip of Broward County.
+The whole journey takes 42 minutes and trains run between 5:00 am and midnight.
+Trains pass every 10 to 20 minutes, every 6 minutes during rush hour, and every half hour after 8:00 pm.
+The fare increases by $1.25 per zone.
+The Metrobus has 107 lines that cover the whole region, from Miami Beach to West Miami-Dade and from the Middle Keys to the southern tip of Broward County.
 The blue and green bus stops display lists of routes and destinations.

 The fare is $1.25 per journey.
 Some lines operate 24 hours a day, and all lines connect with the Metrorail and the Metromover.
-Finally, the latest and most futuristic means of transport – the monorail – runs automatically (without a driver), shuttling passengers around the city centre.
-It is made up of three routes which link up with the other public transport services, and runs daily from 5:00am until midnight, every three minutes or every 90 seconds during rush hour.
+Finally, the latest and most futuristic means of transport – the monorail – runs automatically (without a driver), shuttling passengers around the city center.
+It is made up of three routes that link up with the other public transport services and runs daily from 5:00 am until midnight, every three minutes, or every 90 seconds during rush hour.
 And what’s more – it’s free, it’s got air conditioning, and it gives passengers some great views into the heart of Miami.

 The city has a lot of taxis, but they don’t usually stop in the street.
 They can be picked up at taxi ranks, although it’s more common to order taxis by phone.
-A daily ferry service runs from 10:00am to 11:00pm.
-It costs $7 per a single trip, $12 for a return and $15 for a one-day travel pass.
+A daily ferry service runs from 10:00 am to 11:00 pm.
+It costs $7 per single trip, $12 for a return, and $15 for a one-day travel pass.